nobodynate/bscp-mysterylab-extension/README.md

 # bscp-mysterylab-extension
 This browser extension was created because Portswigger's Mystery Labs are missing some categories.
-This one is not missing any categories; it dynamically selects a random lab from the mystery labs page.
+This one is not missing any categories; it dynamically selects a random lab from the "all labs" page.
+The current version does not have the ability to select a difficulty.